 - Costs: $79.00 plus shipping and handling.
 Price includes 4 pounds of weights (8 times ½ pound)

 Farida Discusses the NYCNYK

-However, they’re a little bit sharp on the edges, and if you try to double up, I think you might stress the material of the vest itself.
+- However, they’re a little bit sharp on the edges.
+If you try to double up, you might stress the material of the vest itself.

-However, they are flat, and they do feel less bulky around your waist than some of the other vests do because of the fact that they’re flat.
-If you knew that you were going to go with 8 or 12 pounds or increase the weight in your vest beyond the capacity of this one, then it probably won’t be the vest for you.
+- If you are going to go with 8 or 12 pounds or increase the weight in your vest, then it probably won’t be the vest for you.

 Wasatch Weighted Vest for Osteoporosis

 - Weighted vest is made from a stretchable cordura and is washable.

 - Weights are lead beads in individual one-pound pouches.

 - Pouches are made of canvas and have a lip for easy handling in and out of the pockets.